marcglasberg/async_redux/README.md

 void after() => dispatch(WaitAction.remove(index));
 ```

-In the `ViewModel`, just as before, if there's any waiting, then `state.wait.isWaiting` will
+In the `ViewModel`, just as before, if there's any waiting, then `state.wait.isWaitingAny` will
 return `true`.
 However, now you can check each button wait flag separately by its index.
-`state.wait.isWaitingFor(index)` will return `true` if that specific button is waiting.
+`state.wait.isWaiting(index)` will return `true` if that specific button is waiting.

 Note: If necessary, you can clear all flags by doing `dispatch(WaitAction.clear())`.